Filing an International Application

 Principle

-The filing of an international application has the same effects as those of a regular national filing (A11.3 PCT) in each designated State.
+The filing of an international application has the same effects as those of a regular national filing (A11.3 PCT) in each of the designated States.

-This becomes effective once a filing date is validly accorded.
+This becomes effective when a filing date is validly accorded.

 Exception

-For this to apply, the legislation of that State must (A64.4 PCT):
+For this, the legislation of that State must (A64.4 PCT):

-• recognize that a patent may enter the prior art before publication, without considering that this entry into the prior art occurs as of the priority date.
+- Recognize that a patent may enter into the prior art before publication, without considering that this entry into the prior art occurs as of the priority date.

-An application that has the effect of a « regular national filing » may be used to claim a priority under the Paris Convention (A11.4 PCT), even for a subsequent international application (A8.1 PCT in conjunction with A11.4 PCT).
+An application that has the effect of a « regular national filing » may be used to claim priority under the Paris Convention (A11.4 PCT), even in the context of a subsequent international application (A8.1 PCT together with A11.4 PCT).

 Application Not Processed by National Offices